dhoyle/splicedocs-jekyll/pages/Developers/FcnsAndProcs/Intro.FcnsAndProcs.md

-You can create user-defined database functions that can be evaluated in SQL statements; these functions can be invoked where most other built-in functions are allowed, including within SQL expressions and `SELECT` statement.
+You can create user-defined database functions that can be evaluated in SQL statements; these functions can be invoked where most other built-in functions are allowed, including within SQL expressions and `SELECT` statements.
 Functions must be deterministic, and cannot be used to make changes to the database.

 You can create two kinds of functions: